moneyball-ab/cfb-data/README.md

 <p>In the longer run, I would like to use this as stepping stone into
 a similar project for college basketball.
 I'd also like to implement a database to handle record storage and processing.
-However, my preference for a db is MySQL via Workbench, which is currently unavailable for my OS (Raspbian Stretch).</p>
+In late October, I selected MariaDB as the database solution (a MySQL replacement), because I am using Raspbian Buster on an ARM architecture which has limited my options.
+Additionally, I am already familiar with the assocaited Python packages used in a MySQL-enabled stack.</p>
 <br>

 <b>Cloning / Installation:</b>
 <p>When cloning this repo, ensure you rename config_template.ini to